1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Helps absorb nutrients

-Section 2: How Gut Health Affects Weight and Metabolism
+Section 2: The Part played by Gut Health in affecting weight and Metabolism

-Bad bacteria grow and crowd out good ones.
+Bad bacteria multiply and make good bacteria hollow.

 Diet Tips:

-Eat more fiber: fruits, vegetables, legumes, whole grains
+Eat more fiber: legumes, whole grains, fruits, and vegetables.

 Lifestyle Tips: